 Notwithstanding the above defenses, movements of all hazardous waste should be appropriately recorded, and Consignment Notes completed, signed and retained for future audit.
+Waste movement from beaches and shore lines to temporary storage sites should also be recorded.

 8.7 Temporary Storage